Salable/Salable-Web-Components/README.md

 }
 ```

-This example demonstrates how to render the `SalableInvoices` component with React, passing in the necessary props.
+This example demonstrates rendering the `SalableInvoices` component with React, passing in the necessary props.

-Understood!
-I'll adjust the testing strategy section to reflect the nuances of testing common components versus core components, especially considering the use of Tailwind CSS and the absence of shadow DOM in common components.
-Here's the revised section:

 ---